 - the difference between targeted and untargeted attacks

 - what to do in the event of a cyber-attack

 - how to defend against the most common SME attacks

 Speakers and partners

-Steve is a Detective Inspector with 24 years policing experience, the majority spent within CID, both at a Force and Regional level.
-Steve has always had an interest in the digital and cyber world.
+Steve is a Detective Inspector with 24 years policing experience.
+The majority of these spent within CID, both at a Force and Regional level.
+He has always had an interest in the digital and cyber world.
 Prior to joining the police he graduated university with an Electronic Systems Engineering degree.
 Within the police he has worked in internet investigations and managed communication data investigators, radio frequency technicians and Digital Forensic Examiners.
 More recently he was part of the team that was responsible for creating the force-wide Cyber Crime Unit.
 He has previous experience of force and region-wide Projects from design through implementation to delivery.